orionoiro/test-tasks/django-tree-menu/readme.md

 You need to create a django application which implements a tree menu.

-It is necessary to follow certain conditions:
+It is necessary to follow a certain conditions:

 1. The menu is implemented via template tag.
 2. Everything that is above the selected item is expanded.
 First nesting level under the selected item is also expanded.